jhadevansh0809/task-2/README.md

 Code and API structure
 ---------------------------------------

-1.Firstly I connected my django project to MongoDB with the help of djongo and pymongo packages.
+1.Firstly I connected my django project to MongoDB with the help of djongo and pymongo packages.Then created a new app and named that app 'api'.

 2.I created models for users and organisations.Though django provides built in table for users ,but I created a separate table for that.